ProFoxyfy/imgui-for-roblox/README.md

 Creates a new UIElement by ClassName and its arguments.

 ## Button
-It is a very simple class that can be created by passing the first argument of "Button" (as a string) into the Window.new() function
+It is a very simple class that can be created by passing the first argument of "Button" (as a string) into the Window.new() function [see Window](#Window)
 ```lua
 function Window.new("Button", Text : string, Callback : function)
 ```